public class CollectionUtils extends java.lang.Object

 public static <T,R> java.util.Set<R> mapToSet(java.util.Collection<T> list, java.util.function.Function<? super T,? extends R> mapper)

-only containing distinct mapped values.
+returns the resulting Set only containing distinct mapped values.

 This method does not modify the original collection.